Five-Percent Nation: Social and political influence

 The FBI opened a file on the Five Percenters in 1965, the height of the Civil Rights and Black Power Movements in the United States.
-In "Disturbance by Group Called 'Five Percenters,'" the FBI refers to the organization as a "loosely knit group of Negro youth gangs. ...
+In "Disturbance by Group Called 'Five Percenters,'" the FBI refers to the organization as a "loosely knit group of Negro youth gangs. [...]
 These particular gangs emanate from New York City Public School Number 120 which is a junior high school."
 The FBI file stated that the organization's name meant "The five percent of the Muslims who smoke and drink."

 1965 New York newspaper articles referred to the Five Percenters as a "gang", "hoodlums", and "terror group".
 Allah the Father and the Five Percenters "had a reputation for being unreachable, anti-white criminals."
 With the goal of preventing New York from having a race riot or uprising, New York Mayor John V. Lindsay sent Barry Gottehrer, the head of the mayor's Urban Task Force, to meet with the organization the FBI had called a "gang" and "terror group".
 Gottehrer stated Allah the Father was non-violent, "but was dedicated to his community's well-being."

-Gottehrer and Allah began organizing picnics and airplane rides for the Five Percenters that were funded by New York City through the Urban Task Force.
-Wakeel Allah's book In the Name of Allah includes a photo captioned: "Allah (in background) along with Mayor Lindsay (holding baby) on airplane ride with Five Percenters."
-In 1967, Father Allah, with Gottehrer's assistance, opened the Urban League Street Academy, which became known as the Allah School in Mecca.
+Gottehrer and Clarence began organizing picnics and airplane rides for the Five Percenters that were funded by New York City through the Urban Task Force.
+Wakeel Allah's book In the Name of Allah includes a photo captioned: "Clarence (in background) along with Mayor Lindsay (holding baby) on airplane ride with Five Percenters."
+In 1967, Clarence, with Gottehrer's assistance, opened the Urban League Street Academy, which became known as the Allah School in Mecca.